ImperialCollegeLondon/ReCoDE_IDMS/README.md

 Upon completion of this tutorial, students will be able to:

 1.	design an infectious disease compartmental model to answer public health questions.
-2.	describe the utility of using simulated data when model fitting.
-3.  compare methods of solving ODE using Stan.
+2.  compare methods of solving ODE using Stan.
-4.	write a Stan model to fit an infectious disease model.
+3.	write a Stan model to fit an infectious disease model.
-5.  interpret Stan model diagnostics and implement appropriate solutions.
+4.  interpret Stan model diagnostics and implement appropriate solutions.
-6.  structure R code into files based on functionality.
+5.  structure R code into files based on functionality.
-7.  write tests in R to check code.
+6.  write tests in R to check code.

 ### Project structure